SanBingYouYong/markdown_variabled/README.md

  - built-in variables?
      - I feel like this is begining to act like LaTex
      - with the potential import functionality, you may do it yourself
+ - add variables to `globals()` so we can reference other variables in lambda functions